-Provides a place of welcome and a healthy evening meal five days a week for anyone of any age.
+Provides a place of welcome and a healthy evening meal five days a week for anybody in the community.

-The Supper Club provides an evening meal for 120-180 adults and children Monday-Friday and 60-70 adults and children on Saturday.
-Many of the guests at the meal are among the growing number of the working poor.
+The Supper Club provides an evening meal for 100-120 adults and children Monday-Friday.
 The meal is provided by local congregations, service clubs, and faithful volunteers.
-Opening at 4:30 p.m.
-Mon-Sat.
-The meal is served from 4:45-5:30 pm.
+Meals are served from 4:00-5:00 pm.

 Supper Club Day

-Volunteers sign in: Print your names on the group sign-in sheet and check the correct date box then make yourself a name tag.
+Volunteers sign in: Provide information requested on volunteer sign-in sheet, and make yourself a name tag.
 (The sign-in information is important for grant reporting to secure funds to sustain CFUM programs.)
-Finally wash hands where directed to wash.
+Finally wash hands where directed to wash and put on gloves.

-Serving begins: 4:45 p.m.
-Supper Club staff person will give directions about portion size and serving.
+Serving begins: 4:00 p.m.
+Supper Club staff person will give directions about process

 Meal Request & Expectations